ckind/cloud-synth/README.md

 - MIT

 Acknowledgements
-- Built with Vue, Vuetify, Typscript Web Audio APIs.
+- Built with Vue, Vuetify, Typscript, Tone.js and Web Audio API.

 Contact
 - For questions or help, open an issue in this repository.